Jeff-Russ/php-errhandlers-class/README.md

 # Custom Handlers with ErrHandlers::$callbacks=[]

 We've been handling the action to be performed within `ErrHandlers` but you can also provide one or many callbacks which will be executed in succession whenever an error is thrown.
 If your callback returns something which evaluates to `true`, the rest of the handler is bypassed (returned from with `true`).
-You can evaluate whether or not you'd like to handle the error by evaluating any of the arguments sent to the callback which are `($errno, $errstr, $errfile, $errline)` but you can call them whatever you like.
+You can evaluate whether or not you'd like to handle the error by evaluating any of the arguments sent to the callback which are `($errno, $errstr, $errfile, $errline, $errcontext)` but you can call them whatever you like.
 Example:

 ```php
 function my_cb($errno, $errstr, $errfile, $errline) {